Akababa/torch2trt/README.md

 Please see [this folder](torch2trt/converters) for more examples.

+## Tips

+Try to specify dynamic sizes in one variable and use it everywhere, rather than calling Tensor.size() on a chain of tensors.
+TRT can get confused and lose track of the dimension in the latter case, while the former keeps the shape inference tree shallow.

+Turn on debug_sync and check the logs for debugging.

 ## Errors
 Check stderr for TRT error messages (they don't show up in Python).
 In colab, go to Runtime > View Runtime logs